Creating and Managing Datasets

-- In the Dataset List box, select the dataset that you want to modify.
+- In the Dataset List box select the dataset with the name you want to modify.

 - Double-click in the Name text box of the dataset.

-- Type a new name in the text box and select Enter on the keyboard to apply the change.
+- Type a new name in the text box and press Enter to apply the changes.

-- In the Dataset List box, select the dataset that you want to remove.
+- In the Dataset List box select the dataset you want to remove.

-Each dataset in a query-based page report and library component has its own node in the Report Inspector.
-You can edit the properties there to make the dataset better serve the data components using it.
+Each dataset in a query based page report and library component has its own node in the Report Inspector.
+You can edit the properties there to make the dataset better serve the data components created on it.

 - In the Report Inspector, select the name of the dataset under the Datasets node for a page report or Data Source node for a library component.